Historic Driving Tour

 A mainstay of the local economy for more than 40 years, the OshKosh B’Gosh clothing factory in Celina was constructed in late 1952 and early 1953.
 The first employees, hired by Plant Manager Hubert Holland, started to work in the early summer of 1953.
 The company was headquartered in Oshkosh, Wisconsin.
 At the time the manufacturing facility closed in 1996, the facility employed 302 people.

-The Clay County Courthouse was designed by D.L.
+Historic Clay County Courthouse was designed by D.L.
 Dow of Cookeville, Tennessee, and built of bricks made from clay taken from the public square.
 The contract price was $9,999.
 The first court session was held in the courthouse in June 1874.
 The last Clay County Government offices moved from the Courthouse to the new Clay County Government Complex in February 2012.
+It is now a center for arts, music, theater and history.
+A Rolley Hole Museum is currently being developed in the building.

 Celina High School